NidhitheCoder/brad-js/Head_First_JS/read.md

         convertable : true
     }

-- you can access an object value by :- objectName.propertyName. eg :-
+- you can access an object value by :- objectName.propertyName and objectName["PropertyName"]
+    eg :-
-        car.color // return green
+        1. car.color // return green
+        2. car["color"] // return green

 - To change value of a property car.year = 2000; // in some cases this may be illegal